 Students, parents and others who are responsible for the financial obligations of students at East Stroudsburg University should understand that acceptance of admission and the privilege of attending imposes a financial obligation for a complete semester.
 Neither non-attendance, non-payment, nor failure to attend class constitutes official withdrawal.
-This must be done through the Center for Enrollment Services using the appropriate form(s).
+This must be done through the Student Enrollment Center using the appropriate form(s).